mwlang/ramaze-protos/erubis_sequel_bacon_railsy/README.md

 key highlights for how this template is similar to a Rails project:

 * The MVC files are contained within the app subdirectory
-* Erubis is used ERB templating
+* Erubis is used for ERB templating
 * Rake tasks are in the same vein as the ActiveRecord tasks for schema management.
 * schema and migration files are in db subfolder
 * database.yml is in the root folder